Acanthothecis submuriformis

 Acanthothecis submuriformis is a species of corticolous (bark-dwelling) lichen in the family Graphidaceae.
 Found in Brazil, it was formally described as a new species in 2022 by André Aptroot, Robert Lücking, and Marcela Eugenia da Silva M.Cáceres.
-The type specimen was collected from the Parque Natural Municipal (Porto Velho, Rondônia); here the lichen was found growing on tree bark in primary rainforest.
+The type specimen was collected from the Parque Natural Municipal (Porto Velho, Rondônia); there the lichen was found growing on tree bark in primary rainforest.

 It has a smooth, ochraceous white thallus lacking a cortex and lacking a prothallus.
 Its asci are 8-spored, and its ascospores are hyaline, measuring 29–31 by 6–8 μm.
-The specific epithet refers to the submuriform (somewhat chambered) spores; all spores have between 7 and 9 transverse septa, but of the 8 spores in the ascus, only about 2 have a longitudinal septum.
+The specific epithet refers to the (somewhat chambered) spores; all spores have between seven and nine transverse septa, but of the eifht spores in the ascus, only about two have a longitudinal septum.

 Acanthothecis submuriformis contains lichexanthone, a lichen product that causes the thallus and ascomata margins to fluoresce yellow when lit with a long-wavelength UV light.
 This species and Acanthothecis tetraphora are the only species in genus Acanthothecis known to produce lichexanthone.